 First, you’ll need to understand which taxes your small business should pay.
 Business taxes include federal and state income taxes, self-employment, and payroll taxes.

-Next, review your entity structure to determine your small business tax rate and calculate your company’s taxes.
+Next, review your entity structure to determine your small business tax rate.
+Then, you'll calculate any federal, state, local, self-employment, and payroll taxes your business may be responsible for paying.

 Accurate business tax calculations are vital to your business's success.
 Keep reading to find out how to calculate your business taxes and stay in compliance.